-If approved, this special action request would reduce air traffic related to transporter caribou hunters in Noatak National Preserve.
+If approved, this special action request would reduce air traffic related to transported caribou hunters in Noatak National Preserve.
 However, because there are already several Controlled Use Areas in place for Units 23 and 26A, closure to non-Federally qualified users would likely not reduce hunting-related air traffic in areas already covered by Controlled Use Areas specific to caribou.
 It could, however, reduce other forms of non-local hunter presence and associated activity and noise on areas already covered by Controlled Use Areas, as well as all Federal public lands.
 This proposal would also likely reduce air traffic over areas and during times not currently covered by Controlled Use Areas.

-While conservation of a wildlife population is reason to close Federal public lands to non-Federally qualified users under ANILCA, OSM does not consider the recent population decline to meet this threshold due to the still relatively large size of the herd (188,000 caribou), the small number of caribou harvested each year by non-Federally qualified users as well as the opinion of the ADF&G biologist that cautious optimism for the herd's trajectory is warranted due to adequate calf recruitment (WACH WG 2021).
+Conservation of a wildlife population is a reason to close Federal public lands to non-Federally qualified user under ANILCA, and the recent population decline may meet this threshold.
+Only a small number of caribou are harvested each year by non-Federally qualified users and ADF&G biologists opine cautious optimism for the herd's trajectory due to adequate calf recruitment.
+However, under the WACH Working Group's management plan at the preservative declining level, a closure of Federal public lands to caribou hunting by non-Federally qualified users is a possible management action.
+Additionally, whenever a resource is limited, nonsubsistence uses should be curtailed before subsistence uses are restricted.